 Beyond Network Security

-On the surface, some may believe network security adequately encompasses endpoint security, but that can be a costly assumption.
-The key difference is that endpoint security is focused strictly on protecting devices while network security is broadly focused on the entire network.
+On the surface, it may seem that network security adequately encompasses endpoint security, but that’s a costly assumption.
+The key difference is endpoint security is focused strictly on protecting devices while network security is broadly focused on the entire network.
 Both are essential to an organization but if endpoint security isn’t a priority for you, devastating threats could easily be overlooked.

 Endpoint Security for a Changing Landscape

-The vulnerability of remote endpoints is dramatically evident in a 2020 FBI Internet Crime Report which states an increase of 300,000 complaints of suspected internet crime over 2019 and reported losses of over $4.2 billon.
-If security loss isn’t reason enough to ensure your endpoints are protected, the bottom dollar certainly is.
-Nefarious characters are always trying to breach every entry point so don’t make it easier by leaving the doors and windows unlocked and unguarded.
-Some threats more prevalently used to attack endpoints are:
+The vulnerability of remote endpoints became strikingly clear in the FBI’s 2020 Internet Crime Report, which showed an increase of 300,000 complaints of suspected internet crimes compared to 2019, with reported losses exceeding $4.2 billion.
+If the potential for security breaches isn’t reason enough to secure your endpoints, the financial impact certainly should be.
+Cybercriminals are constantly looking for ways to infiltrate every possible access point — don’t make it easier by leaving your system’s doors and windows unlocked and unguarded.
+Some of the most common threats targeting endpoints include:

 • Malware